n8n-io/n8n-docs/docs/doc2/dashboard/index.md

   - Overview
 ---

-After logging in with your user you are redirected to the DASHBOARD homepage of DOC².
+After logging in with your credentials you are redirected to the DASHBOARD homepage of DOC².

 This is the main page and overview where you can capture, work, and manage the imported documents.